andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d03ama_domain_problem_modeling_erds.md/lesson_plan.md

 - communicate with your partner some examples of applications that utilize a database.
 - write students examples on whiteboard
   - pick a couple to extrapolate and prod students about attributes and entities

+##### what is a relationship?
+- A relationship creates a connection between entities that allows us to take an item from our database and retrieve items that are related to it

   - start talking about different relationships between entities
     - one-to-one
     - one-to-many
     - many-to-many

+#### We do
+Data modeling & ERDs for facebook what are some entities and relationships in facebook?
+Whiteboard ERD's

+#### You do
+Data modeling & ERDs for popular websites:
+1. Twitter
+2. Reddit
+3. Instagram
+4. LinkedIn
+5. Craigslist